urbit/urbit.org-reloaded/content/tos.md

 +++
-title = "Urbit Website Terms of Use"
+title = "Terms of Use"
 +++

-Last Updated: September 24, 2018,
+Last Updated: September 24, 2018

 Welcome, and thank you for your interest in Tlon Corporation ('*Tlon*,' '*we*,' or '*us*') and our website at urbit.org, along with our related websites and services (collectively, the "Site").
 These Terms of Use are a legally binding contract between you and Tlon regarding your use of the Site.